Signed review packets for consequential claims

 • Claiming checks passed that were never run

-Assay does not prevent
+Assay does not catch by itself

 • External timestamping (RFC 3161) -- proves "before this date"